-MCM 3: The IDDE program was instituted in 2018 after outfall samples were collected, so sample results from Year 2 were expected to serve as a baseline for IDDE performance.
-No point sources of pollutants were identified based on 2019 sample results, so the IDDE program will continue to observe and monitor to identify particular sources of pollutants.
+MCM 3: The IDDE program was only instituted in 2018 after outfall samples were collected, so sample results from Year 2 will serve as a baseline for IDDE performance.
+In 2019, the IDDE program will attempt to identify particular sources of pollutants.